sadebare/alx-low_level_programming/README.md

 13. 0x0D.
 C - Preprocessor.
 14. 0x0E.
 C - Structures, typedef.
 15. 0x0F-function_pointers.
 16. 0x10.
-C - Variadic functions
+C - Variadic function
+A
+A
+A
+A
+A
+A
+A
+A
+A
+A
+B
+B
+B
+C
+C
+s